weprovide/valet-plus/readme.md

 > :information_source: Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet+ installation is complete.

-> :information_source: To update Valet+ to the latest version use the `composer global update weprovide/valet-plus` command in your terminal.
+> :information_source: To update Valet+ to the latest version use the `composer global require weprovide/valet-plus` command in your terminal.
 After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

 ### Serving sites